hikogui/hikogui/docs/text.md

    not available in the requested fonts.

 ## Rich text
-The text shaper will handle Unicode strings together with a default text style.
+The text shaper will handle Unicode strings together with inline text style directives.
-The Unicode string may also contain special codes to change the text style inside the text.

-The special codes are non-character 0xFDD0 - 0xFDEF.
-Non-characters are application pecific private codes that should not be used outside the application.

-  1st Code | Description
+The default text style in absent of initial text style directives is as follows:
+ - Font Family GID = 1 (Sans-Serif)
+ - Font Weight = 500 (Medium)
+ - Font Slant = upright
+ - Font size = 12
+ - Text decoriation = no-decoration
+ - Text color = semantic-foreground

+The text style directives are encoded as follows:
+ 1. U+91 (PU1: Private Use)
+ 2. One or more alphabetical characters case sensitive denoted the parameter
+ 3. Zero or more values seperated using U+1F, U+1E or U+1D for the different levels.
+The values themselves are integer or decimal numbers encoded as digits '0' to '9' and an optional single decimal seperator '.'.
+ 4. U+1C (FS: File Separator) To mark the end of the style directive.

  :---------|:----------
   0xFDD0   | Reset to default text-style
   0xFDD1   | Font Family